In hindsight the route we chose to get to Yerevan is unnecessary complicated and time-consuming.

 But we were looking for the cheapest option and therefore left very early in the morning for Amsterdam.
 Trains were on time and everything went soothly.

-From Amsterdam we flew to Kiev, Ukraine, and from there to Tbilisi, Georgia.
+From Amsterdam we flew to Kyjiw, Ukraine, and from there to Tbilisi, Georgia.
 Unfortunately, Justus’ backpack didn’t make it to Tbilisi.
-Enquiries at Lost & Found revealed it’s still in Kiev.
+Enquiries at Lost & Found revealed it’s still in Kyjiw.
 They (we, too!) hope it will arrive here tomorrow.

 We’re staying in the Why Not hostel, the same one I stayed in last year.
 Not much has changed.
 Ben is still working here, which is great.